Chapter 1 Project Organization

 1.3 Data

-Put raw data and metadata in the data
+Put raw data and metadata in the data directory.
+The data directory might

 require subdirectories to organize raw data based on time, method of collection,